innocenzi/tailwindcss-theming/readme.md

 This plugin helps with theming your application.
 Thanks to a simple configuration, you will be able to have CSS variables exported to your CSS file, as well as Tailwind's utilities to use them.

+> **Compatibility with IE11**
+>
+> Please not that [IE11 doesn't support CSS variables (custom properties)](https://caniuse.com/#feat=css-variables).
+You can still have partial support for IE11 by using the [PostCSS custom properties plugin](https://github.com/postcss/postcss-custom-properties).
+You won't be able to change theme at runtime, but at least your main theme will work correctly.

 ## Installation

 ```console